The following information can be found on this page:

 Definition: Teams recognized by the institution as varsity intercollegiate sports teams and by the NCAA through its sponsorship of a championship in that sport or as an emerging sport for women.

-Explanation: These data were provided by the NCAA as reported by each institution on the NCAA’s sports sponsorship reporting form.
+Explanation: Starting with the Fiscal Year 2024 data, the number of sports teams is taken from the NCAA MFRS reports for public schools, to provide consistency of source with the financial data.
+Previously, and for private schools, the data were provided by the NCAA as reported by each institution on the NCAA's sports sponsorship reporting form.

 OTHER EXPENSES:

-Definition: Expenses related to the following categories: College athlete cash academic and graduation awards,fundraising, marketing and promotion, sports camps, spirit groups, membership and dues, team banquets and awards, and other operating expenses.
+Definition: Expenses related to the following categories: Fundraising, marketing and promotion, sports camps, spirit groups, membership and dues, team banquets and awards, and other operating expenses.
+Before the 2025 Fiscal Year, “Enhanced Educational Benefits,” otherwise known as “Alston Awards” were included in this category.

 Explanation: Other expenses related to spending that are not otherwise listed in a specific spending category in this database.
-This category combines several separate expense lines listed in NCAA Financial Reports and that by themselves make up a tiny percentage of overall expenses:
+This category combines several separate expense lines listed in NCAA MFRS reports and that by themselves make up a tiny percentage of overall expenses:

 - Fundraising, Marketing and Promotion - Costs associated with fundraising, marketing and promotions for sport programs, such as media guides, brochures, recruiting publications.
 (Line 31).